developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxCertificateManager/index.md

 	![img](../../images/MxCertManagerTutorialImages/uninstall_certificate.jpg)

-6. This is how Certificate Manager lets us configure different types of certificate on the Symbol Android device using Profile Wizard.
+6. This is how Certificate Manager lets us configure different types of certificate on the Zebra Android device using Profile Wizard.

 -----